Keidan/SlideshowWallpaper/README.md

 This application allows to modify the wallpaper of android using a slideshow method.

-Slideshow images are selectable by single directory.
+Slideshow images can be selected by single directory or by creating a custom database.

-The frequency of modification of the wallpaper is done either on timers or when the screen is turned on/off.
+The frequency of changing the wallpaper is done either on timers or when the screen is on / off.

 Wallpaper can scroll when changing home screen.